• IELTS

 degree of comparison.webp

-The Degree of Comparison in IELTS is an essential concept that allows one to express the quality or intensity of something.
+Moreover, the degree of comparison in IELTS allows one to express the quality or intensity of something.
 It helps to compare and contrast various entities in size, quantity, or quality.
-Understanding its rules and application is crucial to construct grammatically accurate sentences, especially for those pursuing the International English Language Testing System (IELTS).
+Understanding its rules and application is essential to making grammatically accurate sentences, especially for those pursuing the International English Language Testing System (IELTS).
 This article aims to provide the required information on rules with examples and practice questions to explain how to use the Degree of Comparison effectively.

 There are three types of Degrees of comparison in IELTS: